 This exam comprises of there stages namely Prelims, Mains and Interview.
 It is must noted that Prelims have two objective type (MCQ) exam, while the Mains is comprehensive which comprises nine subjective papers exam and in Interview tests the candidate intelligence, attentiveness, balance of judgement and human qualities like honesty, integrity and leadership are checked.

-UPSC CSE syllabus has been released along with the official notification for the Civil Service Exam on 12th February 2020.
+UPSC IAS syllabus has been released along with the official notification for the Civil Service Exam on 12th February 2020.
 The UPSC IAS syllabus can be found at the UPSC official website or check the UPSC Syllabus PDF for both Prelims and Mains exam.

 |Stage I||Prelims Examination||Objective Type|